These days, crazy amounts of money are being thrown around in thousands of potential writing niches.

 So, now that you have your one niche topic to focus on, let’s move on to the final step…

-Okay, you’ve got your niche, you know it’s a profitable topic, and you’re ready to find the paid writing opportunities…
+Okay, you’ve chosen your niche, you know it’s a profitable topic, and you’re ready to find the paid writing opportunities…

 But what do you do first?
 How do you land those paid writing assignments?
 What do you even write?